 Please remember that a formal complaint should only be made if you have honest and accurate information.
 If you knowingly submit false statements, you may be subject to prosecution.

 Fill out our feedback form today with your questions, compliments, or complaints.
 We look forward to hearing from you!

 Capt.
 Chris Jones

 The patrol division provides the first contact between the police department and the citizens of Decatur.
 Patrol is responsible for responding to calls for service ranging from minor reports to felony crimes in progress.
 Patrol officers initiate criminal investigations and complete reports to be used by investigators for felony prosecutions.
 Patrol officers also proactively patrol areas to maintain a visible police presence to reduce the opportunity for criminals to commit crimes.

 Lt.
-John Green
+Jonathan Green